Master of Arts in Musicology

 Step 2: Complete the JCA Graduate Music Supplement.
 The supplement will appear on your application status page after submitting your Application for Graduate Admission.
 The supplement is required in order for your application to be considered complete.

-Step 3: Submit Pre-Screening materials which includes a scholarly paper representing undergraduate music history work.
+Step 3: Submit Pre-Screening materials which includes a scholarly paper representing undergraduate music history/musicology work.
 This can be submitted on your Application Status Page (after beginning the Graduate Application) or emailed to firstname.lastname@example.org with subject line listing your full name and “Musicology Pre-Screen”.

 Total Credit Hours: 30 credit hours